Urban-Software-Institute-GmbH/ckanext-sso-dathere/README.md

 To manage roles inside the organisation (admin, member, editor), we use groups.

-Scroll down to Manage Sysadmins in Keycloak and Manage CKAN User Organisation Roles in Keycloak.
+Scroll down to [Manage Sysadmins](#10-how-to-manage-ckan-global-admin-users-in-keycloak)  and [Manage CKAN User Organisation Roles](#11-how-to-manage-organisation-members-and-their-roles-admin-editor-and-member) in Keycloak.

 ### 2. Introduction